 Shedd Aquarium & Museum Campus

-It may seem counterintuitive to seek to spend time indoors just as the weather’s getting nice, but trust me, it’s worth your time to pop into this top-tier aquarium for a few hours to explore the magical and wondrous creatures that inhabit their exhibits.
+It may seem counterintuitive to seek to spend time indoors just as the weather’s getting nice, but trust me, it’s worth your time to pop into this top-tier Chicago aquarium for a few hours to explore the magical and wondrous creatures that inhabit their exhibits.

 Located right nearby and a part of Chicago’s Museum Campus is the Field Museum and the Adler Planetarium.
 All of these stops should find their way onto your vacation itinerary.